Cascadia's Sustainable Campus

-Cascadia is a member of the Association for the Advancement of Sustainability in Higher Education (AASHE), the Sustainable Development Solutions Network (SDSN), a Certified Salmon Safe Campus, and is pesticide free!
+- Cascadia is a member of the Association for the Advancement of Sustainability in Higher Education (AASHE)

 Sustainability Activities on Campus

 Interesting in doing research in the wetland?
-Please request a permit here.
+Please request a permit.

-Our campus, shared with University of Washington, Bothell, is Certified Salmon Safe and we produce herbs, flowers, fruits and vegetables in our campus Food Forest and classroom garden beds using organic practices.
-We also provide habitat for native pollinators!
+Our campus, shared with University of Washington, Bothell, is Certified Salmon Safe and we produce herbs, flowers, fruits and vegetables in our campus Food Forest and Campus Farm using organic practices.
+We also provide habitat for native pollinators.
+The campus is also Green Grounds Platinum Certified, one of the the first three campuses in the nation to achieve this!

 See more images of our campus!